rampal-punia/django-object-detection/README.md

 login
 # Login at the web address 127.0.0.1:8000 using the superuser credentials.

-Create imageset
+Create ImageSet
-# create an imageset first and then upload images into the imageset from imageset detail page.
+# create an ImageSet first and then upload images into the ImageSet from ImageSet detail page.

 # On images list page click on detect object.

-# select a yolo model
+# select a YoloV5 model
-# the yolo dependencies and pre-trained model will start downloading.
+# the YoloV5 dependencies and pre-trained model will start downloading.
 ```

 ## Apps: